 Bugout bags are a very personal item and what is good for one will not work for the next.
 Each one of us needs to build a bag in which we are familiar with the contents and know how to use everything in it.
 Some of us can get by with very little, others require more.

-The following is a list of items that you may want to consider putting in your bugout bag. …Read More...
+The following is a list of items that you may want to consider putting in your bugout bag.
+The contents of your bugout bag will vary depending on your physical condition, age and size of your family and the weather conditions in the area in which you live. …Read More...